FAIR Fine Art Checklist

 • Do not open a sealed or fragile frame package just to chase a cleaner verso photo.
 Safe first-pass photos are usually enough for the specialist to advise on next steps.

 • Does a Kodak or Fuji backprint automatically mean the photograph is a minilab reprint?
-No. It often points to the paper stock or printing workflow, not the full story of the image or negative.
-Specialists still compare front, back, surface, edge, and paperwork evidence before calling the print a later commercial output.
+No. It often points to paper stock or workflow, not the full story of the image or negative.
+Specialists still compare front, back, surface, edge, and paperwork evidence.

 • Can a darkroom print have a blank back?
 Yes.
 Many darkroom prints have blank backs, but blank backs also appear on trimmed, mounted, or reframed later prints.
 That is why the full front, full back, edge views, and paperwork still matter.